 Ok, it’s not so ‘wtf’ as all that.
 Lucas is tired and the prequel trilogy was, well, it is what it is.
 We have no idea what’s in store for episode vii in 2015, or the rest of the next trilogy for that matter.
 But, if I read it right, Lucas’s sole role will be that of creative consultant.
 Not writer, director, or even producer.
 Can the Disney seal of quality assure us all that new Star Wars video productions will be better?

-There’s some kind of live action Star Wars television getting started.
+There’s some kind of live action Star Wars television getting started so we will be able to enjoy them in them in our TVs in the future, using a tv ceiling mount for commodity.
 But what I’d really like to see is Maniac Mansion and Day of the Tentacle turned into movies!
 That’s right, Lucas Films includes all kinds of subsidiaries including Lucas Arts, the creators of some classic home computer video games.
 Maybe they could do something with the Monkey Island series too.
 Wait, that’s called Pirates of the Caribbean. :P

 Yeah, I’m going through a phase.
 I’m rediscovering what I grew up believing to be wretched cheese.
 Rancid buttcheese if you will.
 I’m talking about 80’s studio production practices especially when it’s mostly electronic instruments gated with chincy reverb saturated ad nauseam.
 Yes.